eksperimental-forks/phoenix/guides/contexts.md

 end
 ```

 This module will be the public API for all product catalog functionality in our system.
 For example, in addition to product detail management, we may also handle product category classification and product variants for things like optional sizing, trims, etc. If we look at the `list_products/0` function, we can see the private details of product fetching.
 And it's super simple.
 We have a call to `Repo.all(Product)`.
-We saw how Ecto repo queries worked in the [Ecto guide](ecto.html), so this call should look familiar.
-Our `list_products` function is a generalized function name specifying the *intent* of our code – namely to list products.
-The details of that intent where we use our Repo to fetch the products from our PostgreSQL database is hidden from our callers.
+We saw how Ecto repository queries worked in the [Ecto guide](ecto.html), so this call should look familiar.
+Our `list_products/0` function is a generalized function name specifying the *intent* of our code – namely to list products.
+The details of that intent where we use our repository to fetch the products from our PostgreSQL database is hidden from our callers.
 This is a common theme we'll see re-iterated as we use the Phoenix generators.
 Phoenix will push us to think about where we have different responsibilities in our application, and then to wrap up those different areas behind well-named modules and functions that make the intent of our code clear, while encapsulating the details.

 Now we know how data is fetched, but how are products persisted?
 Let's take a look at the `Catalog.create_product/1` function: